Common myrtle is a small, original, flower-bearing and very ornamental garden shrub.

 - Sow in spring.

-New plants may come out very different from the mother plant because of cross-pollination.
+New plants may come out different from the mother plant because of cross-pollination.

 Cuttings, the way to get an exact same myrtle plant